tadhockey/ticket-to-ride/README.md

 How to Run:
   1. Download all files from this directory.
-  2. This project is confirmed to work on Python 3.12+: it likely works on other python versions but is not guaranteed.
-Ensure the following packages are installed: numpy, pandas, tkinter, networkx, math, random, matplotlib
+  2. This project is confirmed to work on Python 3.10+: it likely works on other python versions but is not guaranteed.
+Ensure the packages listed in requirements.txt are installed in your environment.
   3. Run routegenerator.py.
 The game dialog box should open once started.

 Known Issues: